 These guys will never understand a very important truth: the world belongs to hustlers.

 Now, I’m not talking about hustling in the pulling-a-scam-on-the-naive-newbie sense.
-(Although it never hurts to have a little Fast Eddie swagger).
-I’m talking about the work-your-ass-off-while-your-competition-plays-Rock Band kind of hustling.
-Hustling=doing whatever you have to do, for however long as you have to do it, until you reach your goal.
+(Although it never hurts to have a little Fast Eddie swagger.)
+I’m talking about the work-your-ass-off-while-your-competition-plays-video-games kind of hustling.
+Hustling = doing whatever you have to do, for however long as you have to do it, until you reach your goal.

 “Things may come to those who wait…but only the things left by those who hustle.” – Abraham Lincoln